Zoomkoom

 Zoomkoom is a fermented beverage from Burkina Faso and Northern Ghana with a sweet taste.

 "Zoom" means flour and “koom” means water in the Mooré language.
+It is also known as "Zonkuon" in the Dagara language, where "zon" means flour and "kuon" means water, similar to that of the Mooré language.

-There are varieties of "zoomkoom",the traditional and modernized one.The traditional beverage is brown in color and the modernized has a white appearance because millet is used in place of guinea corn and without shea butter.
+There are varieties of zoomkoom, the traditional and modernized one.
+The traditional beverage is brown in color and the modernized has a white appearance because millet is used in place of guinea corn and without shea butter.